Germany: Greens pick Habeck to front snap election campaign – DW – 11/17/2024

 But Habeck and the Greens have been open about this being a distant prospect given that they are currently polling in the region of 11% or 12% support.

-He did bring up the notion of getting all the way to the chancellery in Sunday's speech to delegates, but stressed how this would only be possible if campaign momentum "carries us very far."
+He did bring up the notion of getting all the way to the chancellery in Sunday's speech to delegates, which lasted around an hour, but stressed how this would only be possible if campaign momentum "carries us very far."

 Habeck told DW ahead of the conference that for this snap election in particular, he did hope current polls could prove misleading.
 All three members of the now-collapsed coalition had been suffering in the polls amid the public arguments, logjams, and compromises on policy as they tried to keep the fractious alliance together.